web-platform-tests/wpt/annotation-model/README.md

 |testType       | `automated`, `manual`, `ref` | The type of test - this informs [WPT](https://github.com/w3c/web-platform-tests) how the test should be controlled and presented
 |assertions     | list of URI, List, or AssertionObject | The ordered collection of tests the input should be run against.
 See [JSON Schema Usage](#jsonSchema) for the structure of the objects.
 URI is relative to the top level folder of the test collection if it has a slash; relative to the current directory if it does not.
 Lists can be nested to define groups of sub-tests.
 Assertions / groups can be conditionally skipped.
 See [Assertion Lists](#assertionLists) for more details.

-Each test case has a suffix of ".test" and a shape like:
+Each test case has a suffix of `.test` and a shape like:

 <pre>
 {